EOSIO/eosio-java-softkey-signature-provider/README.md

 implementation 'one.block:eosio-java-softkey-signature-provider:0.1-alpha'
 ```

-If you are using Soft Key Signature Provider, or any library that depends on it, in an Android application you must also add the following to your application's build.gradle file in the `android` section:
+If you are using Softkey Signature Provider, or any library that depends on it, in an Android application you must also add the following to your application's `build.gradle` file in the `android` section:

 ```groovy
 // Needed to get bitcoin-j to produce a valid apk for android.